-Pots, Pits & People is a new project in Bulwell that aims to hold on to people’s memories, and re-tell community stories to inspire a new generation.
+Pots, Pits and People began in Bulwell in 2019, with the aim of holding on to people’s memories, and re-telling community stories to inspire a new generation.
 Thanks to funding from the National Lottery Heritage Fund, people in Bulwell have been sharing their interests in discovering more about Bulwell’s history - from Anglo-Saxon times and the medieval period through to the 20th Century, including the Second World War and post-war industries.

 Our aim is to develop an ambitious long term project that will develop inspiring resources, activities and events to bring history to life in schools and public places throughout Bulwell, Nottingham.